Memory leak in stat_cache.c on a 64bit server

-Updated by jrabbit about 12 years ago
+Updated by jrabbit over 12 years ago

 Further investigation has revealed I did not have the glib2-devel package on the server.
 Installing this sends the code down a different path inside stat_cache.c as HAVE_GLIB_H is then defined.
 Built in this configuration, the server does not exhibit the problem.
 The 64-bit platform probably isn't significant.
 I've reduced the severity as a workaround is availble.

-Updated by peto almost 11 years ago
+Updated by peto over 11 years ago

 - Status changed from Fixed to Reopened